 Well, other than make Christians look like people who are never happy and always looking for a fight.
-I’m not saying that’s how I see you, but if the world sees as many Christian articles as I do, they see people who are constantly complaining about how bad companies, our government, and society are and not much else.
+I’m not saying that’s how I see you, but if the world sees as many Christian articles as I do, they see people who are continually complaining about how bad companies, our government, and society are and not much else.
 That’s not to say there aren’t Christians doing amazing things, beautiful God-honoring things, but they don’t get nearly as much attention.

 I want to be a light to the world.
-I want to go into the world to share the good news, not the bad news.
+I want to go into the world to share the good news, not bad news.
 I want to do what God wants me to do because I have prayed and feel the Holy Spirit leading me.
-To this day, I have never been led to boycott.
+To this day, I have never been directed to boycott.

 See this is where it gets muddy.
-I think we boycott when we are angry, and I do get angry about issues and things that need to be changed, but I want to find a way to use that anger to produce positive change.
+I think we boycott when we are angry, and I do get mad about issues and things that need to be changed, but I want to find a way to use that anger to produce positive change.
 I want to think about the people behind the bullseye.
 The teen moms, the single parents, the elderly, all the people who work for the company.
 Will I attack them for working there?
-No of course not, but I will make sure that Target doesn’t get a dime from me.
-I just don’t see who that helps.
+No, of course not, but I will make sure that Target doesn’t get a dime from me.
+I don’t see who that helps.
 It’s not like you can buy everything from a Christian big box store so how do you choose and even if you could what does that say?
 That you only support people who are like you?
-Who believe what you believe, and do what you think is right?
+Who believes what you believe, and do what you think is right?